ncayllahua/GigisPizzaHOL/devcs2fn.md

 ![](./media/image53.png)

-IMPORTANT NOTE: At this point try to manually start both VM Servers like in screenshot below:
+IMPORTANT NOTE: At this point try to manually start VM Server like in screenshot below (you only have one server if your never use Developer Cloud Service Before):

 ![](./media/image54.png)

-And check that Status changes to starting in both servers:
+And check that Status changes to starting in your Fn template server:

 ![](./media/image55.png)